Share this Post

 Now you’ve gotten a good lesson in what not to do when creating an online course, you can be much more confident in the success of your course.
 By defining a specific target audience, offering multiple ways to learn your material and having a cohesive brand you’ll see higher rates of enrolment and increased sales.

-We know you have great things to teach and it’s important you share that knowledge with the world – now go get started!
+I know you have great things to teach and it’s important you share that knowledge with the world – now go get started!